rovingpen/path-of-the-kings/chapter-00.md

 *'Iron is my blood and Glass is my Heart...'*

-Another salve of weapons flew toward him like oversized arrows.
+Another salve of weapons raced toward him like oversized arrows.

 Gilgamesh's arrogance was his ultimate weakness.
-Victory was to be achieved on his terms or not at all.
-He didn't even consider of drawing <span style="text-decoration: underline;">Ea</span>, the Sword of Rupture.
+He would not draw <span style="text-decoration: underline;">Ea</span>, the Sword of Rupture, against someone he considered a lesser being.

 In response <span style="text-decoration: underline;">Rho Aias</span> sprung into existence, pulled from the Hill of Swords by a nudge of the boy's mind, hopelessly crushing the thrown blades.

 *'I have withstood untold pains to create countless weapons...'*